• Skip to primary navigation

 small city street photography

-Images shot on Kentmere 400 in Yashica Electro 35 GSN
+Images shot on Kentmere Pan 400 in the Yashica Electro 35 GSN

 One of the first film photography essays I ever produced was in the small city of Yuhuan in China’s eastern Zhejiang province.
 It was shot on Ilford Pan 400 and can be found here.